jerng/studies/_lang/DEV.md

          -   `Idioms of utility` from : `JavaScript, Python, Erlang, J ( desc.
 APL )`
          -   `Manual memory` management : this is far, far away from the present, but I guess we should consider how `C++ and Rust` do things
          -   `graphical transliteration of logic notation, maths notation, etc. into ASCII`
+         -    in all aspects, proceed with respect for the field of linguistic typology ( natural languages )
      -   STRATEGY :
          -   `define lexing rules at the top-level context`,
          -   `define lexing rules which enter and exit subcontexts`,